21 March 2026 / The Olive Grove, Forresters Beach, NSW Central Coast

 Discover the latest insights and developments in succession law at the Succession Conference.
 Hosted by Two Wentworth Chambers, this conference brings together esteemed speakers and professionals in the field to explore vital topics including family provision claims, informal wills, testamentary contracts, taxation considerations in deceased estates and more.

-Keynote Speaker: Her Honour Justice Jane Needham of the Federal Court of Australia.
+Keynote Speaker: The Honourable Justice Jane Needham, Judge of the Federal Court of Australia.

 Two Wentworth Speakers: John Armfield, Craig Birtles, Ari Katsoulas, William Calokerinos, Paul Bolster, Robert McCaw, Hal Altan, Andrew Bailey, Caitlin Angus, and Jordan Lee.